fgroeger/timetracker-legal/support.md

-# TimeTracker Support
+# TimeTracky Support

-In case you need any issues with TimeTracker or want to submit feedback, please send an email to timetracker@hello-fabian.dev.
+In case you have any issues with TimeTracker or want to submit feedback, please send an email to timetracky@hello-fabian.dev.